ibm-cloud-docs/log-analysis/core/at_events.md

 | `requestData.isEnabled`            | `false`  \n `true`  | Defines if archiving of the logging instance to a COS bucket is configured.  \n When is set to `true`, archiving is enabled.  |
 | `requestData.provider`             | `ibm`                | Defines the Cloud provider where data is archived. |
 | `responseData.logdnaId`            | Sample `3a941d8ert`  | Defines the logging ID that is associated with the {{site.data.keyword.la_full_notm}} instance. |
-{: caption="Table 4.
-Custom fields for archiving actions" caption-side="top"}
+{: caption="Custom fields for archiving actions" caption-side="top"}

 ### Exclusion rules